hoprnet/hoprnet/README.md

-  --healthCheck                  Run a health check end point on localhost:8080  [boolean] [default: false] --healthCheckHost              Updates the host for the healthcheck server  [string] [default: "localhost"] --healthCheckPort              Updates the port for the healthcheck server  [number] [default: 8080] --forwardLogs                  Forwards all your node logs to a public available sink  [boolean] [default: false] --forwardLogsProvider          A provider url for the logging sink node to use  [string] [default: "https://ceramic-clay.3boxlabs.com"]
-  --password                     A password to encrypt your keys  [string] [default: ""] --apiToken                     A REST API token and admin panel password for user authentication  [string] --privateKey                   A private key to be used for your HOPR node  [string]
+  --healthCheck                  Run a health check end point on localhost:8080  [boolean] [default: false] --healthCheckHost              Updates the host for the healthcheck server  [string] [default: "localhost"] --healthCheckPort              Updates the port for the healthcheck server  [number] [default: 8080] --password                     A password to encrypt your keys  [string] [default: ""] --apiToken                     A REST API token and admin panel password for user authentication  [string] --privateKey                   A private key to be used for your HOPR node  [string]